dylannakahodo/dylannakahodo.github.io/about.md

 My name is Dylan and this is my personal blog where I'll publish writeups, research, projects, challenges, or whatever else I'm working on.
 I attended the University of Hawaii at Manoa where I graduated with a degree in Computer Engineering.
 Currently work as a Data Security Analyst.

-Some topics of interest of mine are reverse enginering, exploit dev and vulnerability research, network pentesting, and appsec.
+Some topics of interest of mine are reverse enginering, exploit dev, vulnerability research, and offensive security.

 I enjoy participating in the occassional CTF, HackTheBox, and bug bounties.
 Pretty much anything that lets me dive in and get my hands dirty.